kenzie-se-q4/drf-plus-react-equals-love-backend/README.md

 #### **Submission**

-Create a pair of repositories, one for the front end and one for the back end.
+You'll generate 2 of repositories via GitHub Classroom, one for the front end and one for the back end.

 Link each one in the readme for the repos, then submit either one.